material-components/material-components-web/packages/mdc-tab-scroller/README.md

 Function Signature | Description
 --- | ---
 `computeHorizontalScrollbarHeight(document: Document) => number` | Returns the height of the browser's horizontal scrollbars (in px).
-`getMatchesProperty(HTMLElementPrototype: Object) => string` | Returns the appropriate property name for the `matches` API in the current browser environment.

 ### `MDCTabScrollerFoundation`